-3 credit hours, 5 contact hours (Lecture: 2; Lab: 3); Semesters Offered: Variable.

-Prerequisite: Minimum grade of C in CRIT 103, CRIT 103W, or satisfactory test score; concurrent enrollment in CRIT 103 or CRIT 103W allowed
+3 credit hours, 5 contact hours (Lecture: 2; Lab: 3); Semesters Offered: Spring.
+Prerequisite: Minimum grade of C in ENGL 115 or satisfactory test score; concurrent enrollment allowed.

 A laboratory-based course specifically designed for prospective elementary teachers.
 The objectives of the course are to aid students in developing meaningful and functional understanding of key earth science concepts and their interrelations; to provide students with open-ended problem solving environments that facilitate insight in the nature of science as an intellectual activity; to explore alternate conceptions of scientific phenomena; to help students develop more positive attitudes about science; and increase their confidence in their ability to do science.